mariumzee/Yoummday-Vite-Component/README.md

 Hello!
-Thanks for viewing my component, first step to start is to run:
+Thanks for viewing my component, first step to start is to use the following command in your terminal:

 	npm install

- Then simply run:
+ Then:

 	npm start